Discovering the Gift of Prophecy

 The church we attended welcomed an ordained Southern pastor from Georgia as a frequent guest speaker.
 The man of God had a prophet's anointing, and I confess that I felt nervous when the Holy Spirit prompted me to prophesy over him.

 After the evening's meeting, people surrounded him with their goodbyes, so I needed to wait.
-As soon as he was alone, I quickly walked forward before I could talk myself out of it.
+As soon as he was alone, I quickly walked forward in faith before I could talk myself out of it.

 He knew me, so I simply said, "The Lord has a message for you."
 He nodded, and I placed my hand on his shoulder and prophesied.
 However, the words I spoke were unlike any prophecy I had ever delivered.